Raxa/voice/readme.md

   IMPORTANT: copy the googleTTS AGI as present in the code above in agi-bin not the one downloaded from above link

   now give the file the write access where googletts.agi is copied.
-Usually /va/lib/asterisk/agi-bin
+Usually /va/lib/asterisk/agi-bin.
+It can be confirmed by

+  looking the agi directory location in /etc/asterisk/asterisk.conf

   do  sudo chmod 777 /var/lib/asterisk/agi-bin/googletts.agi